Seven Process Must-Do Items – Begin with the Basics

 The Role of the Data Owner

-They define it and its creation, its relation to other data, determine how it is configured in any technology and decide whether, for example, the coding is alpha-numeric and sequential or can meaning be assigned to those letters and numbers.
+They define the data and its creation.
+They determine its relation to other data, how it is configured in any technology, and whether, for example, the coding is alphanumeric and sequential or if meaning can be assigned to those letters and numbers.
 For Transactional data, the owner sets parameters and ensures the correct system configuration.

 To be clear, the data owner is accountable for managing data.
 However, there is a lot that comes under that umbrella.
 They control read/write access, set data standards, and maintain the quality and integrity of the data, for example.